Ludvig Mathias Lindeman

 Ludvig Mathias Lindeman (28 November 1812 – 11 March 1887) was a Norwegian composer and organist.
 He is most noted for compiling Norwegian folk music in his work Ældre og nyere norske Fjeldmelodier.

 Background

 Ludvig Mathias Lindeman was born in Trondheim, Sør-Trøndelag, Norway.
 He was the seventh of ten children born to Ole Andreas Lindeman (1769–1857) and Anna Severine Hickmann (1782–1844).
 In 1833 he was sent to Oslo to take his final exams and then studied theology at the university.
-In 1839, Lindeman succeed his elder brother, Jacob Andreas Lindeman (1805–1846), as cantor and organist of the Oslo Cathedral.
+In 1839, Lindeman succeeded his elder brother, Jacob Andreas Lindeman (1805–1846), as cantor and organist of the Oslo Cathedral.
 Lindeman was in the position for 48 years until his death in 1887.
 Composer Fredrikke Waaler was one of his students.